 When it comes to shoes, beginners should wear light weight shoes that easily slide around.
 Women don’t have to wear heels, but if you want to, don’t choose heels that are as high as 3 inches.
 For men, a ½-inch heel is acceptable.
 You can buy ballroom dancing shoes at a later stage.

-Dance Near You, the UK's leading dance class finder, is probably the best place to start.
+Dance Near You, the UK’s leading dance class finder, is probably the best place to start.
 Just add your location to the search on this page, or select a location from the city list below.
+Or choose online classes.